 “Bugs as Better Drugs: Leveraging Biofilms for Better Live Bacterial Therapeutics”

-INDIANAPOLIS–(BUSINESS WIRE)–Scioto Biosciences, a preclinical stage company developing innovative therapies to transform the delivery of microbiome therapeutics, today announced that it will present at the Microbiome Movement – Drug Development Summit on June 22nd at The Seaport Hotel and World Trade Center in Boston.
+INDIANAPOLIS–(BUSINESS WIRE)–Scioto Biosciences, a clinical stage company developing innovative therapies to transform the delivery of microbiome therapeutics, today announced that it will present at the Microbiome Movement – Drug Development Summit on June 22nd at The Seaport Hotel and World Trade Center in Boston.

 Scioto presents “Bugs as Better Drugs: Leveraging Biofilms for Better Live Bacterial Therapeutics” at #Microbiome Movement – Drug Development Summit in Boston